 The Government has recently introduced measures to provide relief for tenants and landlords that have come under financial distress due to the impact of coronavirus.
 We are advising clients on lease provisions and potential for deferment, abatement or other relief in relation to rent, outgoings and other charges payable under lease arrangements, as well as advising on commercial negotiations with the landlord or tenant as applicable.

 The coronavirus pandemic has seen a rise in COVID-19 related cyber security attacks, with businesses now at greater risk as their workforce moves to remote working.
 To protect and prevent malicious attacks and damage, we have been working with clients to analyse the cyber health of their organisations (including ensuring clients’ cyber incident response plans reflect remote working arrangements) and assisting with coordinating remote responses to cyber incidents.
+For legal advice, view our cyber security lawyers page.

 Medical devices and patents